SaraErbismann/PommoGo/README.md

 - **React Native**: Core framework for building the mobile app.
 - **Expo**: Framework and platform for universal React applications.
 - **Expo Go**: For testing and running the app.
+- **Expo SDK**: Utilize devices sensors, the gyroscope to be exact, to send notifications if user in using their phone during concentration time.
 - **Firebase**: Real-time database for storing and retrieving data.
 - **React Navigation**: For managing navigation between screens.
 - **React Native Paper**: UI components for a polished and responsive design.